List of Animaniacs characters

-This is a list of characters in the 1993 animated series, Animaniacs, and its 2020 revival.
+This is a list of characters in the 1993 animated series Animaniacs and its 2020 revival.

 The Warner Siblings (Animaniacs)

 The Warner Siblings (also known as "the Animaniacs" by fans and the media) are small, silly, mischievous, anthropomorphic toon siblings of unknown origin and the central titular characters of the series; they generally introduce and identify themselves as "the Warner Brothers (and the Warner Sister)".
 Their species is never made clear: this has been satirized several times, most prominently in the song "What Are We?".
-While no writer or creator has confirmed the idea, Dot's name has implied that they may also be derived from "Warner Bros." itself: Yakko's position as their de facto leader can be symbolized as the prominence of "Warner", Wakko being the younger brother can be seen as the prominence of "Bros", and "Dot" may simply come from the period found at the end of the title of the company.